MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -WLANEnabled
 The WLANEnabled parameter specifies whether Wi-Fi is enabled devices.
-Valid values for this parameter are:
+Valid values are:

 - $true: Wi-Fi is enabled.
 - $false: Wi-Fi is disabled.
-- $null (blank): The setting isn't configured.
-This is the default value.

 This setting is available only on Microsoft Windows Phone 8.1 devices.